jpap/autoreadme/README.md

 ```
 # Overview

-Automatically generate a README.md for your Go project.
+Automatically generate a Markdown README for your Go project.

-This tool creates a github-formatted README.md using the same format as
+This tool creates a GitHub-flavored README.md using the same format as
 godoc.
 It includes the package summary and generates badges for pkg.go.dev
 and travis-ci.